 For the Shelf break and slope of the Arafura Shelf KEF, Table4-9 (p95) clarifies that approximately, 70 km of the pipeline passes through this KEF, equating to 6.4 hectares, or 0.064 km2, which represents less than 0.001% of the 10,844 km2 total area of the KEF.
 Table 5-9 (p139-140) includes some proportional quantification of the extent of impact to the seabed in the AMP.
-COPA predicts that the physical footprint of the pipeline and indirect impacts from installation (allowing a 250 m buffer either side) within the Habitat Protection Zone would result in the loss of approximately 0.05% of the filter feeder habitat available within the Oceanic Shoals Marine Park.
+COPA predicts that the physical footprint of the pipeline and indirect impacts from installation (allowing a 250 m buffer either side) within the Habitat Protection Zone would result in the loss of approximately 0.05% of the filter feeder habitat present in Habitat Protection Zone, or 0.009% of the total filter feeder habitat available within the Oceanic Shoals Marine Park.